cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 Starting an Application
 -----------------------

-Once an application is deployed:
+Once an application is deployed, there are multiple methods for starting an application:

 - You can go to the application's detail page in the CDAP UI by clicking on the application's name in either the |develop|_ page or on the |all_apps|_ page.
-Now you can see the status of any of the programs associated with the application and, by clicking on them, go to their detail page where you can start or stop them; or
+Now you can see the status of any of the programs associated with the application and, by clicking on them, go to their detail page where you can start or stop them.
 - From the Standalone CDAP SDK directory, use the :ref:`Command Line Interface<cli>`.
   In each CDAP example, the CLI commands for that particular example are provided::